7th Workshop on Formal Reasoning about Causation, Responsibility, and Explanations in Science and Technology

 Applications, implementations, tools and case studies of the above

-Presentation proposals should be in the form of an extended abstract of up to three pages in LNCS format (not including references) and should be submitted via HotCRP by May 1, 2026.
+Presentation proposals should be in the form of an extended abstract of up to three pages in LNCS format (not including references) and should be submitted via HotCRP by May 1, 2026 (extended to May 5).
 Submissions can overlap with previously published work and will be judged based on their relevance to the topic of the workshop.
 The review process will be single blind.

 (Early-bird Conference Registration: May 15, 2026)